As a reader (or jump to “as a writer“)

 As a writer

 The best way to get them out is to write them down, but when looked at in the cold light of day, these story fragments aren’t all that great.
-And they’re just fragments.
+And they’re still just fragments.

 I played this game a few times, and it occurred to me that although I was getting better, I would get better faster if I actually had some feedback on the stories I wrote, so I started sharing with a few select friends.
 A couple of comments for which I am ever thankful: